chepe263/github-actions-soundcloud-download/README.md

 - **`npm test`** - Runs the GitHub Actions workflow locally using act with bind mount
 - **`npm run test:push`** - Tests the workflow with push trigger
 - **`npm run test:local`** - Executes workflow steps directly on host (no Docker)
-- **`npm run cleanup`** - Removes client_id.txt, tracks/, and artifact-preview/* files
+- **`npm run cleanup`** - Removes tracks/, out-playlists/, and soundcloud-json/* files (preserves client_id.txt)
 - **`npm run cleanup:all`** - Full cleanup including all node_modules directories
+- **`npm run zip`** - Creates a zip of all formatted playlists

 ## How It Works

+1. **Token Validation**: Checks if an existing `client_id.txt` is valid by testing it against the SoundCloud API
-1. **Token Extraction**: The script launches a headless WebKit browser using Playwright, navigates to https://soundcloud.com/, monitors network requests, and extracts the `client_id` parameter from API calls
+2. **Token Extraction**: If no valid token exists, launches a headless WebKit browser using Playwright, navigates to https://soundcloud.com/, monitors network requests, and extracts the `client_id` parameter from API calls
-2. **User Resolution**: Uses the SoundCloud API with the extracted token to resolve the username to a user ID
+3. **User Resolution**: Uses the SoundCloud API with the extracted token to resolve the username to a user ID
-3. **Track Fetching**: Fetches all tracks for the specified user via the SoundCloud API v2
+4. **Track Fetching**: Fetches all tracks for the specified user via the SoundCloud API v2
-4. **Metadata Download**: For each track, downloads the title, description, artwork URL, duration, play count, and other metadata
+5. **Metadata Download**: For each track, downloads the title, description, artwork URL, duration, play count, and other metadata
-5. **File Creation**: Saves each track as an individual JSON file plus a `_summary.json` index file
+6. **File Creation**: Saves each track as an individual JSON file plus a `_summary.json` index file
-6. **Playlist Processing**: Parses track descriptions, formats tracklists, and organizes into year/month text files
+7. **Playlist Processing**: Parses track descriptions, formats tracklists, and organizes into year/month text files
-7. **Artifact Upload**: In GitHub Actions, packages formatted playlists as a downloadable artifact
+8. **Artifact Upload**: In GitHub Actions, packages formatted playlists as a downloadable artifact

 ### Performance Optimizations

+- **Token Caching**: The `client_id` is cached in `client_id.txt` and reused if still valid, skipping Playwright browser installation
-- **Apt Package Caching**: System dependencies are cached to speed up Playwright browser installation
+- **Apt Package Caching**: System dependencies are cached to speed up Playwright browser installation when needed
 - **Bind Mounting**: When testing locally with act, `--bind` mode ensures files persist to the host filesystem
 - **Artifact Preview**: Files are copied to `artifact-preview/` directory for local inspection before upload